IPv6: Configuration Guides

 Why use IPv6?

 Much like your house needs a postal address to receive physical mail, all your devices need an IP address to be able to send and receive data on the Internet.
+Unfortunately though, the globe ran out of unallocated IP addresses back in 2011.

 The life of IPv4 has been prolonged by a "stopgap" technology called CGNAT (Carrier Grade Network Access Translation), which allows for multiple services to share a single IP address.
 However, this has significant drawbacks: